-The programs in liberal arts, liberal studies, and interdisciplinary studies encourage students to discover the rich synergy of learning across disciplines.
-Students learn to synthesize their knowledge creatively and critically.
+The programs in liberal arts and interdisciplinary studies encourage students to discover the rich synergy of learning across disciplines.
+Students gain a strong foundation by taking courses across the curriculum while also being able to focus on particular areas of emphasis, giving students the ability to customize their major to a high degree.
+Students majoring in Liberal Arts or Interdisciplinary Studies learn to synthesize their knowledge creatively and critically, reflected in a cumulative project.
 Students within these majors are prepared to explore and evaluate a wide range of problems and solutions from multiple perspectives, including a biblical worldview.